Quirinus/vuTools/README.md

 - Prod% expanded with: real total prod., peasant and slave productivity; mouseover to see numbers
 - shows optimal slaves number suggestion
 - the optimal amount of slaves to add/remove is automatically entered in the prompt
+- added total building costs, for each building, under it
+- added total gold costs to building all different buildings to top and bottom
+- added Max buttons next to each building type (turns to Clear when max buildable number is in the input box)
+- input box now doesn't allow you to enter more than max amount of buildable units
+- added another build button to the top
+- added thousand separator commas almost everywhere
 - everything that is underdotted has mouseover titles that give additional info

 ######Kingdom window: